 by good tools.
 The tools challenge seems to me to be “How do we

-we empower or enable managers and leaders to find the right people
+do we empower or enable managers and leaders to find the right

-our own organizations—those that are not Level 5 yet, but have Level
+within our own organizations—those that are not Level 5 yet, but

-5 capacity?
-How do we help them grow in their specific responsibilities
+have Level 5 capacity?
+How do we help them grow in their specific

-people need to be enabled to better judge and see, coach, and develop
+organization, people need to be enabled to better judge and see,

 My perhaps naïve, but very genuine hope for what will

-who basically say, “I’m just going to become Level 5 as best I can
+people who basically say, “I’m just going to become Level 5 as

-in my responsibilities.”
-They may be the supplies manager at the
+best I can in my responsibilities.”
+They may be the supplies manager

-Army Depot in Lexington, Kentucky, or in any other basic role, but
+at the Army Depot in Lexington, Kentucky, or in any other basic

-they’re going to do everything they can to grow and develop the
+role, but they’re going to do everything they can to grow and

-people in their organization.
-Maybe they have some wrong people
+develop the people in their organization.
+Maybe they have some

-on the bus that they’re going to get off, and they’re going to confront
+wrong people on the bus that they’re going to get off, and they’re

-the brutal fact that they need to make changes.
-They’re going to
+going to confront the brutal fact that they need to make changes.

-build and nurture their culture in line with our model.
-Good
+They’re going to build and nurture their culture in line with

-to Great is a book that someone can take at any span
+is a book that someone can take at any span of responsibility